openstack-k8s-operators/osp-director-operator/README.md

 4) Define your OpenStackControlPlane custom resource.
 The OpenStackControlPlane custom resource provides a cental place to create and scale VMs used for the OSP Controllers along with any additional vmsets for your deployment.
 At least 1 Controller VM is required for a basic demo installation and per OSP High Availability guidelines 3 Controller VMs are recommended.

-Note: If the rhel-guest-image is used as base to deploy the OpenStackControlPlane virtual machines, make sure to remove the net.ifnames=0 kernel parameter form the image to have the biosdev network interface naming.
+Note: If the rhel-guest-image is used as base to deploy the OpenStackControlPlane virtual machines, make sure to remove the net.ifnames=0 kernel parameter from the image to have the biosdev network interface naming.
 This can be done like:

 ```bash
 dnf install -y libguestfs-tools-c